scikit-shapes/scikit-shapes/doc/source/installation.md

 pre-commit run --all-files
 ```

-Tests can be run with
+You can run tests with:
 ```bash
 pytest
 ```
-a coverage report is created in `htmlcov/`, you can open it in a web browser using for example
+This creates a coverage report in `htmlcov/`, that you can open in a web browser using:
 ```bash
 firefox htmlcov/index.html
 ```